GLC: The Carnage Continues...: Music

 Kate Bush wrote and performed the instrumental score and theme song to the episode.
 The lyrics include the line "Who's the man we all need?
 Ken!
 Who's a funky sex machine?
 Ken!"
 In a 2014 show for LBC, Livingstone said "I don't know if you'll be applying for tickets to go to Kate Bush's new tour, but don't forget, she did one great song – "Ken Is The Leader of the GLC" [sic] – which I've still got at home.
 It's very good."

 The song appeared as an extra track on her 1990 single "Love and Anger" along with "The Confrontation" and "One Last Look Around the House before We Go...", short extracts from Bush's instrumental score to the episode.
-The soundtrack also features Bush's 1985 hit single "Running Up That Hill", and extract from "Waking the Witch" taken from the 1985 Hounds of Love album.
+The soundtrack also features the 12" version of Bush's 1985 hit single "Running Up That Hill", and an extract from "Waking the Witch" taken from the 1985 Hounds of Love album.